-In the 1990’s, OFCA expanded to include kinship and respite families.
+In the 1990’s, OFCA expanded to include kinship involved with child welfare and respite families.

 In 2010, OFCA added a birth/primary family representative to the Board to help ensure that the Board looked at issues from all perspectives.
-OFCA incorporated primary families into their mission in 2014.
+OFCA incorporated primary families into their mission in 2014 with another logo change.